Holocaust Memorial Day

 - Contact us

-A cherry tree will be planted in the Holocaust Memorial Garden, followed by prayers led by Fr Simon Clarke, Rabbi David Mason and Mr Alli.
+Prayers in the Memorial Garden were led by Fr Simon Clarke, Rabbi David Mason and Mr Alli.

 - Haringey SACRE schools information for HMD 2017 (PDF, 869KB)

 - Letter to Haringey Head Teachers from Haringey SACRE for HMD 2017 (PDF, 90KB)

 The annual commemoration event was held on Sunday 24 January, 2pm-4pm at Bruce Castle Museum.

 On display were six photographic portraits of survivors who have lived in Haringey.
 These were from the Portraits for Posterity series by Matt Writtle.

 Among the portraits were those of the late Roman and late Susie Halter; a new plaque was unveiled by members of their family in the Holocaust memorial garden.

 A class of Year 5 pupils from St Pauls and All Hallows School came to Bruce Castle Museum to meet Holocaust survivor Joan Salter and listen to her life story, before planting bulbs in the Holocaust Memorial Garden.